-Use the Energy Saver control panel to tell the monitor whether to conserve energy after a specified period of inactivity.
+You use the Energy Saver control panel to tell the monitor how to conserve energy after a specified period of inactivity.

-You can use the control panel if you have an Apple monitor and computer model that comply with the United States Environmental Protection Agency's Energy Star program.
+You can use the control panel if your monitor is connected to a computer that complies with the United States Environmental Protection Agency's Energy Star program.
 (Look for the EPA Energy Star logo on the box.)